Mom sitting cross-legged while her baby lies in front of her on a yoga mat

 Four-month-old baby yoga

-Always begin baby yoga and massage by letting your baby know you’re going to do some yoga with them.
+Always begin yoga practice and baby massage by letting your little one know you’re going to do some yoga with them.
 They’ll let you know if they don’t want to join.
 Warm your hands by rubbing them together, and add some oil if you’re using it on baby’s skin.
 Try these yoga moves:

 Washcloth stretches.
 Using both hands around one of baby’s thighs, wring one hand in each direction as if you were lightly wringing out a washcloth.
 Repeat, moving your hands down their leg.
 Then repeat on the other side.
 You can try the same thing on their arms.
 This is a great option for encouraging muscle development.